yongzx/yongzx.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a fourth-year Ph.D. student in Computer Science at Brown University, advised by [Prof. Stephen Bach](https://scholar.google.com/citations?user=hs6pGXoAAAAJ&hl=en).
 I am also fortunate to have done research at [Meta (FAIR and GenAI Safety Alignment)](https://ai.meta.com/research/), [Cohere For AI](https://cohere.com/research/aya), and [BigScience](https://bigscience.huggingface.co/).
-My broad research vision is to develop LLMs that are safe and helpful for everyone.
+My broad research vision is to develop LLMs that are helpful and safe for everyone in the world.

 My current focus is on **test-time scaling and reasoning language models**.
 My most recent work is about how scaling up thinking tokens can improve crosslingual reasoning performance.